nuagenetworks/nuage-openstack-audit/README.rst

       $ . ~/nuage-audit/bin/activate
       $ pip install <delivered .whl file>

+   When upgrading to a new version, pip install the newer .whl file in the existing environment.

 3. Set up API access to neutron and VSD, using configuration environment variables as shown above.